genestack/user-tutorials/source/guide/3b_WP.rst

 Clicking on the Genestack logo in the top left corner of any platform page will take you back to the Welcome Page.
-This option is customizable: in your profile settings you can choose the ‘Application to show after login’ and set the File Manager instead of the Welcome Page.
+This option is customizable: in your profile settings you can choose the ‘Application to show after login’ and set the File Manager as a starting page instead of the Welcome Page.

 **Tasks** links to the **Task Manager**, where you can monitor running and previous computations.
 We'll describe it later in the guide.